WebAssembly/design/AstSemantics.md

 opaque handles/references at the cost of a bounds-checked table indirection.

 The table's element type dynamically constrains the type of elements stored in the table and allows engines to avoid some type checks on table use.
-When tables are mutated, any stored value must match the element type by either a static validation constraint, trapping dynamic type validation check, or dynamic coercion (depending on where the mutation occurs).
+When a WebAssembly value is stored in a table, the value's type must precisely match the element type.
+Depending on the operator/API used to store the value, this check may be static or dynamic.
+Host environments may also allow storing non-WebAssembly values in tables in which case, as with [imports](Modules.md#imports), the meaning of using the value is defined by the host environment.

 Every WebAssembly [instance](Modules.md) has one specially-designated *default* table which is indexed by [`call_indirect`](#calls) and other future